woxcab/vkrss/README.md

   **Note**: Some wall posts that're marked as ad on the website, VK API doesn't mark as ad, therefore some ad posts can be in the RSS feed.
+* <a name="eng-videos"></a> `allow_embedded_video` allows or disallows
+  video player embedding (as iframe) into the posts' description.

+  *By default* [absent parameter] it is disabled.

+  When it's enabled, script tries to get video player link but if the `access_token` does not have the `video` permission then this parameter turn into `false` forcibly.

+  If script can get video player link then videos are playable in the HTML mode, otherwise videos are displayed as either clickable image preview (HTML is enabled) or text (HTML is disabled).
 * <a name="eng-proxy"></a> `proxy` is proxy server address.
 Allowed value formats:
   * `address`,
   * `address:port`,